Home Culture in Vancouver Lunar New Year and Chinese New Year in Metro Vancouver

 What better way to celebrate the Chinese New Year than with dinner at one of the Lower Mainland’s top Chinese Restaurants.
 A couple of the best in Richmond include the following:

-- Kirin – a great upscale Chinese restaurant at 200 Three West Centre, 7900 Westminster Highway (at No. 3 Road).
+• Kirin – This upscale Chinese restaurant is located at 200 Three West Centre, 7900 Westminster Highway (at No. 3 Road).

 Chinese New Year Events in Surrey

 The Museum of Surrey hosts various special events throughout the year.
-That includes its Lunar New Year event which happens on February 8th in 2025.
+That includes its Lunar New Year event for which 2026 details are to be confirmed.

-The free event runs from 1:00 to 4:00 pm at the museum located at 17710 56A Avenue.
-At the event visitors can learn a lot about the celebrations in not just China but in Korea and Vietnam as well.
+In previous years, the free event typically ran from 1:00 pm to 4:00 pm at the museum located at 17710 56A Avenue.
+Visitors could learn a lot about the celebrations not just in China but also in Korea and Vietnam.
+There’s typically poetry, storytelling, dancing, tai chi, and plenty more.
+Visitors can also learn the basics of dragon dancing.
+The 2026 event will likely be comparable.

 Other Information